 relationship between most sun protection practices and cutaneous malignancies.

-Conclusion: Black Africans in Nigeria do not practice adequate sun protection.
+Black Africans in Nigeria do not practice adequate sun protection.
 The absence of cutaneous

 malignancies in the controls reiterates the protective role of melanin.
 The poor compliance of PWA to sun